gear-foundation/gear-wiki/docs/developing-contracts/state.md

 ## State functions

-To display the contact status information (similar to the `view` Gear functions), the `meta_state()` is used.
-It allows you to instantly read the contact status (for example, balance).
+To display the contract status information (similar to the `view` Gear functions), the `meta_state()` is used.
+It allows you to instantly read the contract status (for example, balance).
 Reading state is a free function and it does not require any gas costs.

 ```rust
 // The function meta_state() returns a part of memory with a state